 Continue reading

-Sanjaya_Rajaram_WFPHe does not write pamphlets with easy recipes for a better world.
+He does not write pamphlets with easy recipes for a better world.
 He has spent more time in the fields than captivating audiences.
 However, it is a symptom of a cultural disease that few people know Sanjaya Rajaram – and many know Vandana Shiva.
 This former is an Indian agronomist, who won the 2014 World Food Prize, has picked up the torch of Nobel Peace Prize winner Norman Borlaug, father of the Green Revolution who, in the second half of the last century, doubled grain production in much of the globe, as a result of better seeds, irrigation, fertilizers and pesticides.
 Rajaram has developed 500 new varieties of wheat grown in 51 countries.
 He came to Italy for the World Food Research and Innovation Forum promoted by the Emilia Romagna region.
-Continue reading